 2. Why do you want to be an EMT?

-You may be thinking that they’re not likely going to ask you this question because you’ve already addressed it.
-The truth is they will still ask this question because there is one thing that is common amongst all forms of public service such as EMS, Fire, Police, etc.; they all follow protocol!
-There is a list of questions in their interview packet and in an over-abundance of caution in making sure that everyone is treated fairly, they will ask each question.
+mongst all forms of public service such as EMS, Fire, Police, etc.; they all follow protocol!
+There is a list of questions in their interview packet and in an over-abundance of caution in making sure that everyone is treated fairly, they will ask each question.Here is your opportunity to really stand out from the crowd.

-They’re already interested in your response because you’ve already hinted at why you’re there in your response to Question #1, “Tell us about yourself.
+They’re already interested in your response because you’ve already hinted at why you’re there in your response to Question #1, “Tell us about yourself.”

 Respond by telling them more about your experience that you previously mentioned involving a family member being helped by an EMT.
 Elaborate on how the professionalism and care shown by the EMT made your relative feel safe while they performed their duties.
 The response can go something like this:

-Q. “Why do you want to be an EMT?
+Q. “Why do you want to be an EMT?”

 A. “I mentioned previously that my (aunt, grandmother, etc) needed medical assistance and how an EMT responded.
 That experience opened my eyes to public service and the impact that an EMT can have in someone’s life.
 I’ve always been interested in doing what I can to help people, but being the one who responds to calls for service when people are in their most critical time of need is something that I would greatly enjoy.
 Being an EMT is a great responsibility and it’s that responsibility that I want to be a part of.”